agormp/phylotreelib/README.md

 which returns a set containing the node-IDs for the immediate descendants of node 7 (the nodes directly connected to node 7).

-A full list of classes and methods in treelib is at the end of this README
+A full list of classes and methods in phylotreelib is at the end of this README

 ### Exceptions.

-Treelib has its own error class ("TreeError"), which may be handy for catching tree-related errors in your own program and dealing with it intelligently:
+phylotreelib has its own error class ("TreeError"), which may be handy for catching tree-related errors in your own program and dealing with it intelligently:

 Example usage: